 Prognosis and Survival Rates

 Treatment may make triple-negative breast cancer go away.
 It depends on the size of your tumor, how quickly your cancer grows, and whether the cancer has spread to the lymph nodes or other parts of your body.
 The treatments may cause side effects like nausea, vomiting, pain, fatigue, or mental fuzziness (which is sometimes called “chemo brain”).

 Although triple-negative breast cancer is more likely to return to another part of your body than other forms, the risk that this will happen drops over time.
-Five years after diagnosis, about 77% of triple-negative breast cancer patients are still alive.
+The risk peaks around 3 years of treatment and falls quickly after that.

 No one will understand what you’re going through better than someone else who has this type of breast cancer.
 In addition to information about the disease, organizations like the American Cancer Society (www.cancer.org) and the Triple Negative Breast Cancer Foundation (www.tnbcfoundation.org) can connect you with support groups.
 You can also check online for groups that meet locally, either through a church or community center.